Spartans have already scored the most points and touchdowns in school history.

 Connor Cook threw three touchdown passes and Nick Hill ran for two scores Saturday, but No. 8 Michigan State still needed a late interception return for a touchdown to hold on 45-31 at Purdue

-MSU ranks second in the Big Ten and seventh in the NCAA Football Bowl Subdivision in scoring, averaging 43.1 points per game (modern-day school record: 37.4 ppg. in 1978).
-Michigan State also ranks second in the Big Ten and 13th in the NCAA FBS in total offense, averaging 496.5 yards per game (school record: 497.3 ypg. in 2005).
-In addition, MSU ranks among the FBS Top 25 in passing efficiency (18th with 151.1 rating), yards per play (18th with 6.58) and rushing offense (22nd with 234.9 ypg.).
+MSU ranked second in the Big Ten and seventh in the NCAA Football Bowl Subdivision in scoring, averaging 43.0 points per game.
+Michigan State also ranked second in the Big Ten and 11th in the NCAA FBS in total offense, averaging a school-record 500.8 yards per game.
+In addition, MSU ranked among the FBS Top 25 in third-down conversion percentage (seventh at .500), passing yards per completion (10th at 14.6), first downs (17th with 321), yards per play (17th with 6.55), passing efficiency (18th with 151.1 rating), and rushing offense (19th with 235.2 ypg.).
+The Spartans also featured the No. 1 passing offense in the Big Ten (265.6 ypg.).

-Michigan State's improvement in scoring offense (+13.7 points per game) and total offense (+111.0 yards per game) in 2014 are both the seventh-largest increases among teams in the FBS.
+Michigan State's improvement in scoring offense (+13.6 points per game) and total offense (+115.3 yards per game) in 2014 ranked among the top 10 increases among teams in the FBS.

 In his final season wearing the Green and White, Cousins had his best year as a Spartan in 2011, setting a single-season MSU record with 25 touchdown passes and tying a school record with 11 200-yard passing games.
 Cousins also ranked among MSU's single-season leaders in pass completions (second with 267), passing yards (second with 3,316), pass attempts (second with 419), passing yards per game (third with 236.9 ypg.), total offense (third with 3,227 yards), passing efficiency (seventh at 145.1) and completion percentage (eighth at 63.7).